wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * The web interface no longer validates the queue skill rules fields added in :menuselection:`Services --> Call Center --> Configuration --> Skill rules`.
 If a rule is wrong, it will appear in the Asterisk console.

-Consult the `18.01 Roadmap <https://projects.wazo.community/versions/271>`_ for more information.

 Archives